jamesturner-dev/front-end.us/README.md

 ```

 ### More Help and information
-There is a question and answer section on the site.
+There is a question and answer section on the site:
+[Front-End.us Help](https://front-end.us/page/help)

 You can also open an issue on the repo.
-[Front-End.us Help](https://front-end.us/page/help)

 ### Todo List